pingcap/docs-cn/v2.1/op-guide/monitor-overview.md

 - The Prometheus Server to scrape and store time series data.
 - The client libraries to customize necessary metrics in the application.
 - A push GateWay to receive the data from Client Push for the Prometheus main server.
-- An AlertManager for the alerting mechanism.
+- An Alertmanager for the alerting mechanism.

 The diagram is as follows: